data54/BannerlordMods/SortParty/ReadMe.txt

 EnableSortTypeCycleHotkey - turns the CTRL+SHIFT+- hotkey that will cycle sort types on/off CavalryAboveFootmen - self explanatory MeleeAboveArchers - self explanatory

+Debug - Don't turn this on unless you want to see a ton of random messages